November 18, 2020

 In 1961 Wagner was sold to the Four Wheel Drive Corporation of Clintonville, Wisconsin which manufactured heavy-duty off road vehicles.
 They created a tractor division called FWD Wagner.
 Beginning in 1969 John Deere bought out the production of Wagner Tractors, until they developed their own model after the failed 8010s and 8020s.

-John Deere re-entered the four wheel drive tractor market in 1971, but Wagner had signed a 5 year no-compete clause which left Wagner unable to build tractor.
+John Deere re-entered the four wheel drive tractor market in 1971, but Wagner had signed a 5 year no-compete clause which left Wagner unable to build tractors.
 This essentially ended Wagner in the agricultural market.

 9 – The Versatile D-100 and G-100